tbrowder/nwflug/NWF-Computer-Tech/computech16/my-presentations/src/intro-to-linux.md

 ## Upgrading or installing

-After donwloading the main file, double-click on it and install it as usual on Windows (or the equivalent on Mac).
+After downloading the main file, double-click on it and install it as usual on Windows (or the equivalent on Mac).

 When upgrading or installing, you lose network access temporarily.